 Seismic induced soil pressures on embedded tanks due to soil-structure interaction effects shall be considered.

-For tanks with rigid walls the seismic induced soil pressures may be calculated according to in prEN 1998-5:2022, 10, 11.
+For tanks with rigid walls the seismic induced soil pressures may be calculated according to in EN 1998-5:—4, 10, 11.

 Seismic induced soil pressures on embedded tanks with flexible walls should be calculated by appropriate calculations models as described in 6.3.1 taking soil-structure interaction effects into account.